 No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
-Hong Kong Jockey Club (HKJC) is still gathering supplementary information to EPD.
-Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were mostly completed (storage of the product water from the desalination plant for East Course irrigation in future).
-As there is no discharge licence for the desalination plant, the plant will not be operated until successful application from EPD.
+Hong Kong Jockey Club (HKJC) is still gathering supplementary information to EPD for the discharge licence application.
+Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were mostly completed (storage of the product water from the desalination plant for East Course irrigation will be carried out in future).
+As there is no discharge licence for the desalination plant, the plant will not be operated until approval was obtained from EPD.

-Site formation work at the scaring areas within the East Course boundary was completed in previous reporting month.
+Site formation work at the scaring areas within the East Course boundary was completed in the previous reporting month.
 Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
-The shrub planting was commenced in late April 2007 at the hydroseeded slopes.
+The shrub planting was commenced in late April 2007 at the hydroseeded slopes and is in progress.
 According to the latest construction programme prepared by the Contractor, most of the northern portion of East Course will be planted with turf in the dry season of 2007 (February to March 2007).
+However, only golf holes 5 & 8 were completed (except green) before the wet season 2007.
+Turf planting at Holes 4 and 6 were in progress.
+The next planting golf holes are Holes 3 & 7.
+All of them were located at Northern section of East Course.
 For southern portion of the East Course, major construction works were site formation and construction of permanent drainage/irrigation systems.
-Central portion will be the last portion to be planted with turf and mainly in wet season of 2007.
-The actual site progress indicated that only Holes 5 & 8 were planted with turf (except green areas), turf planting at Hole 4 was in progress during the reporting month.
-Other construction areas were mostly exposed (permanent drainage/irrigation system installation) during the reporting month.
-Two applications of fertilizers at Holes 5 were recorded.
-No chemical/pesticide was applied to the all turfing areas at East Course.
+According to HKJC, Hole 11 will be the first golf holes for turf planting.
+Central portion will be the last portion to be planted with turf and mainly in the wet season of 2007.
+Applications of fertilizers at Holes 4, 5, 6 & 8 were recorded.
+Biological pesticide was applied to Holes 4, 5, 6 & 8 to suppress the growth of the army worms.
+Chemical application might be necessary when the biological pesticide application was considered ineffective.

 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
 The construction of gravity drains from Lake 1D to existing reservoir was completed and reinstatement work was in progress during the reporting month.
 The construction of the closed low flow drainage for the East Course is in progress (all underground tanks and related pumping stations were completed).
-The expected completion date for all lakes was in mid-April 2007.
-However, there will be some rectification work need to be carried out after the rainstorm occurred in 24 April 2007 and shrub planting at Lake 1D.
-It is expected to be completed in the coming reporting month.
+Lake 1D and Lake near Hole 4 were completed and were under testing and commissioning.
+Lake near Hole 10 will be completed in the next reporting month.